SERVICES TO AICP MEMBERS

 AICP has established partnerships with various foreign currency providers and negotiated preferred rates for AICP members.
 For more details, or to enroll, contact Denise Gilmartin, VP, Business Affairs at email@example.com or 323-960-4763, ext.
 2

-AICP General Members are eligible (but not required) to participate in the Producers’ Health Benefits Plan (PHBP).
-This plan offers health insurance benefits to both staff and freelancers at a very competitive rate.
-For more details, or to enroll, contact Sean Cooley, Executive Director at PHBP at firstname.lastname@example.org or (323)960-4781.
+AICP General Members are eligible (though not required) to obtain freelance participation in the Producers’ Health Benefits Plan (PHBP) and may be eligible for PHBP staff coverage.
+This plan offers health insurance benefits at a very competitive rate.
+For more details on what is available in your state, or to enroll, contact Sean Cooley, Executive Director at PHBP at firstname.lastname@example.org or (323) 960-4781.

 Regional Town Halls